alexmensch/nido/README.md

 ### Mechanical and CAD
 - I'd love to create a CAD design for a 3D-printable case.
 The current prototype uses a standard Raspberry Pi Zero case and some pretty rudimentary mounting.
 I think it would be pretty straightforward to create a case in nearly the exact same form factor as the original mechanical thermostat.
 This would make it a truly great direct in-place replacement for the old thermostat!

-### PCB and electronics
-- There's a great opportunity to create an all-in-one PCB that incorporates not only the relay driver circuit, but also the BME280/BMP280 sensor.
-With some surface mount components, the sensor and driver circuitry can be given a much smaller footprint, too.
-- Developing the PCB in a form factor where it can be plugged directly into the GPIO header without any wires required would be even better.
-There's a good opportunity to interface with the case design, too.

 ### Software
 - My day job is not as a professional software developer, so I'm sure there are at least a few things that could be improved.
 I have lots of ideas for extensions and additions to the project to make it even better.
 - Data visualization is an interesting opportunity that I haven't yet explored in detail.